10 Foods To Avoid If You Have Arthritis

 Strength training increases bone density which according to several studies has shown to reduce arthritic pain as the muscles offload stress from the joints.
 So if you want to include strength training in your exercise routine but unsure where to start, our team of physios can help craft a program according to your fitness level and physical capabilities that can help you manage arthritis pain with ease.

-Numerous studies have also suggested that hands-on treatment such as massage and dry needling therapy can significantly reduce arthritis-related pain.
+Numerous studies have also suggested that hands-on treatment such as massage and needling can significantly reduce arthritis-related pain.
 For many of our arthritis patients, we have seen positive results from manual therapy, many of whom have experienced an improved quality of life.

 In conclusion, the importance of an appropriate diet plan to manage arthritis symptoms goes without saying.
 Consult a trusted doctor or dietitian to decide on the right diet plan for your symptoms.